A Brief History

 While Charles Barry was the chief architect of the new Westminster Palace (the previous version burned during the great fire of 1834), Augustus Pugin was tapped to design the clock and its bells.
 Sadly, Big Ben and its associated clock were the last of Pugin’s projects, as the man went mad and later died before ever working on another project.
 So far gone was Pugin toward his death, that when asked if he remembered designing the great clock, he said, “No, but it rings a bell!”
 (OK, I made up this last part!)
 Pugin died in 1852, at the age of 40, before the famous tower and clock were even finished.
 Barry died in 1860, only a year after the tower opened.

-Questions for Students (and others): What do you consider the most iconic of all landmarks in any city?
+Question for students (and subscribers): What do you consider the most iconic of all landmarks in any city?
 Have you been to London?
 If so, what did you think?
 Can you think of any other famous clocks or bells?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!